zapier/zapier-platform/packages/examples/example-app-resource/README.md

 A barebones app that has a resource defined.

-> We recommend using the zapier-platform-cli and `zapier init --template=resources` to create an app.
+> We recommend using the zapier-platform-cli and `zapier init --template=resource` to create an app.